Mike, Kyle Shanahan Have Nearly Identical Coaching Strategies

 Both Men Favor The Running Game

-Any NFL highlight reel will consist of crowd-please, touchdown-scoring passes.
+Any NFL highlight reel will consist of crowd-pleasing, touchdown-scoring passes.
 But Kyle, taking a literal page out of his father’s book, favors the running game, says NFL Network analyst Steve Mariucci.

 “They emphasize the run game.
 The run game is similar in some ways with the zone, but Kyle’s offense, in particular the run game, is fun to watch on film because it is multiple — whether it’s the inside zone or the stretch play or the one-back power or the draws or the traps,” he says.

-If Kyle’s 49ers win tonight, it will mark the first time in NFL history that a father and his son have both won Super Bowls.
+If Kyle’s 49ers win tonight, it will mark the first time in NFL history that a father and son have both won Super Bowls as head coaches.